dalebmisc/logseq-dale/pages/debian.md

 		- ./<filename> to run
 		- ```terminal
 		  #!/bin/bash
-		  # A script to install apps on debian
+		  # General process to install apps on debian based systems

-		  # After installing, remove installation flash drive, then reboot and go through the startup process for some quick settings and to add gmail account
-		  # Can add more gmail accounts later in settings
-		  #
+		  # After installing the distro
+		  # 1. Remove installation flash drive
+		  # 2. Reboot and the distro will walk you through some initial settings
+		  # 3. In settings go to 'online accounts' and setups accounts such as gmail,
+		  		this will make some apps that are used automatically have the accounts ready to go such as some email apps like geary and evolution.
+Also, for gmail accounts, the google drive location will show up in the file manager.
-		  # Go to gnome software and install any updates under the updates tab
+		  # 4. Go to software application and install any updates under the updates tab

-		  # Install flatpak apps
+		  # 5. Install flatpak apps

-		  # Add nala to install apt based apps
+		  # 6. Add nala to install apt based apps

-		  # Install other apps
+		  # 7. Install other apps

+		  # 8. Install popos window manager

+		  # 9. Setup keyboard shortcuts

 		  ```
 		- ```terminal